AlteredMinds/QrPhishingApp/README.md

 ## Help

+Page Not Loading?

-If the page won't load, make sure the application is in debug mode.
-Check that line 99 in app.py looks like this: "app.run(debug=True, host='0.0.0.0')".
+If you're having trouble loading the page, ensure the application is running in debug mode.
+Verify that line 99 in app.py is set as follows:

+    app.run(debug=True, host='0.0.0.0')

+Deploying the Application?

+For deployment, make sure the application is behind a WSGI server and reverse proxy.
+In this case, line 99 in app.py should be updated to:

+    app.run()